ADACS-Australia/ADACS-SS18A-RSmith-python/docs/index.rst

 The `lal_cuda` Python package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A Python package (called `lal_cuda`) for running regression tests on the LALSuite routines discussed above -- and for illustrating their use via Python -- has been developed.
-See the :ref:`lal_cuda_API` and :ref:`lal_cuda_execs` sections for an account of it's API and of the executable scripts it provides.
+See the :ref:`Python_API` and :ref:`Python_execs` sections for an account of it's API and of the executable scripts it provides.

 Performance gains
 -----------------